swannodette/baduk/_posts/2017-04-23-seattle-go-center.markdown

 While my opponent thought the outcome would be close based on the board, due to the large number of captures I was pretty confident that I was behind by much more than komi.
-Still, I had a lot fun, it'd been a while since I'd played an even game over a real board.
+Still, I had a lot of fun, it'd been a while since I'd played an even game over a real board.

 After the game, I lingered briefly as the volunteers started breaking